ELELAB/PDBminer/README.md

 * missing_id.txt, If there are no PDBids associated with the uniprot id.
 This should become an alphafold api.
 * alphafold.txt, If there are PDBs associated but none of them covers a single mutation.
 This should become an alphafold api.
 * issue.log

+See an example of the output of the example input file in the directory results.

 #content of clean_{unipot_id}_structural_df.csv and
 #all_{unipot_id}_structural_df.csv: